mvolkmann/blog/src/smalltalk/10-syntax.md

 and lowercase for all other names.
 The only special character allowed is the underscore character, but that is rarely used because camelCase is preferred.

-## Special Characters

-The assignment operator (`:=`), pronounced "gets", can be rendered as a left pointing arrow.
-The return operator (`^`) which is used in methods to return a value can be rendered as an upward pointing arrow.

-To enable those renderings, open the World menu and select Preferences...Show ST-80 Assignments.
-The next time code is modified, all the `:=` and `^` operators will be rendered as arrows.

-To disable these renderings, open the World menu and select Preferences...Show ANSI Assignments.

-Typing an underscore is a shorthand way to type `:=` for variable assignments.
-Assignment underscores are changed to `:=` and rendered as left pointing arrows regardless of whether "Show ST-80 Assigments" is selected.